by James Solheim

 (ENS) Episcopalians participated in a massive study of religious life in America and, like the other groups included in the study, learned a few things that might help plans for the future.
 The results were released at a news conference in New York City March 13.

-Faith Communities Today (FACT): A Report on Religion in the United States Today was conducted by the Hartford Institute for Religion Research, based at Hartford Seminary in Connecticut, and was funded by the Lilly Endowment and the cooperating religious bodies.
+Faith Communities Today (FACT): A Report on Religion in the United States Today was conducted by the Hartford Institute for Religion Research, based at Hartford International University in Connecticut, and was funded by the Lilly Endowment and the cooperating religious bodies.

 It is the most broadly based survey of religious institutions–churches, synagogues and mosques–ever conducted in this country, involving 14,301 congregations in 41 different faith groups.